top of page

 Many people often say they don't have time to pause and think about how they want to strategize However, being busy isn't necessarily a sign of success.
 In fact, it is a recipe for disaster.
 Being human, we have a mind of our own, and if we train that mind to apply internal forces to move with intention and purpose, we can pick how we want to move about the world.
 Continuously working without taking a strategic pause to reflect on the bigger picture can lead to burnout, demotivation, and lower quality work.

-Strategic Growth: 5 Key Steps for Personal & Professional Development
+Strategic Growth: 5 Key Steps to Slowdown for Success in Personal & Professional Development

 1. Make reflection a routine